 DAILY MASS VIA ZOOM

-LETTERS FROM LOCKDOWN: EPISODE 6
+LETTERS FROM LOCKDOWN: THE COMPLETE SERIES

 Philippians is very short – only 4 pages long – but is known as one of St Paul’s most joy-filled letters, so is a wonderful way for us to enter more deeply into the season of joy which is Eastertide.
 Perhaps especially it might help us find joy in our current situation of lockdown, because Paul was writing it from his prison cell – so it shows us how that deepest kind of joy wells up from our relationship with Christ which is within us, whatever our external circumstances